Albuquerque Probation Violation Lawyers

 That can probably be arranged, but it will take a court order to do it.
 In any case, you will need to go through the ordinary New Mexico criminal process in New Mexico, and work things out with the New Mexico Corrections Department.

-Are juvenile probation violations handled differently than adult probation violations?
+Are juvenile probation violations handled differently than adult violations?

 What are the consequences of failing to meet the deadline for appealing a probation violation?

-In most cases, you will be out of luck and you will have to live with the results of the original probation hearing, even if it means incarceration.
-If your failure to meet the deadline was your lawyer’s fault, however, you might be able to assert an “ineffective assistance of counsel” defense.
+In most cases, you will be out of luck and you will have to live with the results of the original hearing, even if it means incarceration.
+If your failure to meet the deadline was your legal practitioner’s fault, however, you might be able to assert an “ineffective assistance of counsel” defense.
 I can help you if you are in that situation.

 What is Pre-Prosecution Probation?